Dívčí Hrad

+Etymology

+The name means 'maiden's castle' in Czech.

 Geography

 Dívčí Hrad is located about 30 km north of Bruntál and 61 km northeast of Ostrava.
 It is situated in the Osoblažsko microregion on the border with Poland.
 It lies in the Zlatohorská Highlands.
-The highest point is the hill Hraniční kopec at 352 m above sea level, located on the Czech-Polish border.
+The highest point is the hill Hraniční kopec at 352 m above sea level, located on the Czech–Polish border.

 The Osoblaha River flows across the municipality.
 There are two fishponds in the municipal territory: Dívčí Hrad and Pitárno.

 Oblík Nature Monument consists of a basalt hill with stratigraphic and paleontological significance.
 There are fossils of crinoids, corals, cephalopods and brachiopods from the Cretaceous.
 It has an area of 23.3 ha.

 History

 The first written mention of Dívčí Hrad is in the will of Bishop Bruno von Schauenburg from 1267, when the local castle was called Deuviz.

 In 1474, the castle was conquered and destroyed by the army of Matthias Corvinus.
 Around 1573, a new Renaissance castle was built by Hynek Bruntálský of Vrbno on the site of the castle ruin.
 In 1580, Dívčí Hrad was bought by the Sedlnický of Choltice family, and after it was confiscated from them in 1622, it was acquired by the Teutonic Order.
 In 1768, Dívčí Hrad was acquired by the Knights Hospitaller, who owned the castle until the 20th century.

-From 1976 to 1990, Dívčí Hrad was an administrative part of Osoblaha.
+From 1976 to 1990, Dívčí Hrad was a municipal part of Osoblaha.
 Since 1990, it has been a separate municipality.